FreedomBen/breakout71/Readme.md

 - colored coins only (coins should be of the color of the ball to count )
 - level flips horizontally every time a ball bounces on puck
 - coins that hit the puck disappear, missed ones are scored
+- squirell : keep coins on screen to have a higher combo

 # extra levels